polydawn/timeless/book/design/API.md

 share with other people.
 It can be useful for self-contained bug reports, for example.

-Layer 2 Basting is suitable to feed to tools which can traverse graphs and e.g. draw nice renderings of build dependencies.
+Layer 2 Modules are suitable to feed to tools which can traverse graphs and e.g. draw nice renderings of build dependencies.
-Such tools could also ask and quickly answer questions like "Find all dependencies ever used, recursively, to build $tool-foobar; now, tell me if they currently have any security vulnerabilities"?
+Such tools could also ask and quickly answer questions like "Find all dependencies ever used, recursively, to build $tool-foobar; now, tell me if they currently have any security vulnerabilities".

-Layer 2 Basting is suitable for publication in a distributed ledger.
+Layer 2 Modules is suitable for publication in a distributed ledger.
 This can be used as part of a system to make read-only public audit and accountability possible.

-Layer 2 Basting, like Layer 1 Formulas, can be easily re-evaluated -- even by other people, other machines, and even months or years later -- so it can be used to distribute small and reproducible instructions rather than large binary blobs that take lots of network and disk space.
+Layer 2 Modules, like Layer 1 Formulas, can be easily re-evaluated -- even by other people, other machines, and even months or years later -- so it can be used to distribute small and reproducible instructions rather than large binary blobs that take lots of network and disk space.
 This makes it excellent